No. 9 Wisconsin opens Big Ten play by beating Nebraska 67-53

 MADISON, Wis.
 (AP) — Brad Davison had 15 points and a career-high seven assists, and No. 9 Wisconsin overcame a dreadful start to beat Nebraska 67-53 Tuesday night in the Big Ten opener for both teams.

-Micah Potter added 10 points and 11 rebounds and sparked a key 14-0 run late in the first half.
+Micah Potter added 10 points and 11 rebounds and sparked a key 16-0 run in the second half.
 Fifth-year senior Aleem Ford celebrated his 24th birthday with 13 points and eight rebounds to help the Badgers (7-1) earn their ninth straight conference victory and 15th straight home win.

 The Badgers closed the pandemic-shortened 2019-20 season by winning eight straight conference games to share the Big Ten regular-season title with Maryland and Michigan State.